aliemirkoca/aliemirkoca/README.md

 ### 👋 Hi there, I'm Ali Emir

-I am a second-year **Industrial Engineering Student** deeply engaged in Data Science, Machine Learning, and Computer Vision.
+I am a third-year **Industrial Engineering Student** deeply engaged in Data Science, Machine Learning, and Computer Vision.
 My goal is to build high-performance data pipelines, predictive models, and scalable APIs, with a strong professional focus on InsurTech and FinTech solutions.

 ---